-Identifying a couple of basic needs will help make your buying process easy.
+Identifying a couple of basic needs will help make buying an ice machine head only production unit easier.
 First, think about all the different ways you use ice in your business.
 If you serve drinks, get a close estimate of how many customers you serve in a day.
 Take into account what you will be serving, because soft drinks typically use more ice than cocktails.
 If you use ice in a salad bar or other type of chilled display, factor that into the calculation.

 The size of your new ice maker will depend on how much ice you need in a 24 hour period.
 That's how these machines are rated.
 If an ice maker is rated at 310 pounds, that means that over a 24 hour period, it will produce 310 pounds of ice.
 Of course, that's based on some conditions that likely won't be replicated in your facility, so you'll want to upsize to get the right amount.